nabilshadman/movie-review-app/README.md

 # Movies Review Database
-A movie review database developed with HTML/CSS/JavaScript and Cloudant
+A movie review app developed with HTML/CSS/JavaScript and Cloudant